 How to make payments with a Venmo balance?

-Through the app, you have different payment methods; you are free to choose the one that best suits your needs and convenience.
-One of the favorite ways is using your bank account or the card linked to the application.
+Through the app, you have different payment methods; and are free to choose the one that best suits your needs and convenience.
+One of the preferred ways is using your bank account or the card linked to the application.

 This service is available from the first moment you register in the application.
 To do so, you must transfer funds from the linked account to the Venmo debit card to complete the payment.